bcw222/chromium-website/site/teams/web-capabilities-fugu/index.md

 preserving the web's core benefits of security, low-friction, and cross-platform delivery.
 All Project Fugu API proposals are made in the open and on the standards track.
-Fugu is organized as Chromium project, open to all Chromium contributors and organizations.
+Fugu is organized as a Chromium project, open to all Chromium contributors and organizations.
 Today, that includes Microsoft, Intel, Samsung, and Google (among others).
 Fugu Leads triage incoming requests from partners, determine demand, prioritize them, find champions, track development, and help organize the